artemnovichkov/blog/content/posts/spoiler-view.md

 ```

 The `size` property in `SpoilerView` is used to set the size of the emitter for the particle effect.
 It's required to set and we can update it in `updateUIView` in case of layout changes.
+Of course, we can move all constants to the properties as well, but we hardcode it to simplify the example.

 ## Modifiers and extensions